 The maximum statutory fees automatically increase by the rate of inflation on each January 1 from 2019 to 2028, but the commission, by rule, will set the fee amounts at or below the statutory caps.
 The division of administration in the department of public health and environment (department) shall prioritize its use of the revenues generated by the fee increases to reduce permit processing times.

 The division will:

 - Engage affected industries to identify and assess measures to improve billing practices, increase accounting transparency, and assess potential efficiency improvements with respect to division activities financed by the fees; and

-The bill appropriates $1,555,293 to the department to implement the act.
+$1,555,293 is appropriated from the stationary sources control fund to the department to implement the act.

-(Note: This summary applies to the reengrossed version of this bill as introduced in the second house.)
+(Note: This summary applies to this bill as enacted.)